crowdlingo/course/src/speaking/sleep.md

 ## Vocabulary

 <vocab-list>
-- dinnertime
-  - the customary or habitual hour for the evening meal
-- recharge
-  - load anew
 - comfortable
   - providing or experiencing physical well-being or relief (&#x60;comfy&#39; is informal)
+- afternoon
+  - the part of the day between noon and evening
 - beneficial
   - promoting or enhancing well-being
-- important
+- physical
-  - of great significance or value
+  - involving the body as distinguished from the mind or spirit
-- necessary
+- consequently
+  - (sentence connectors) because of the reason given
-  - absolutely essential
+- normally
+  - under normal conditions

 <!-- blank -->